-The amendment of the Articles of Association is regulated in article 6.2 of the Articles of Association and in article 12 of the Regulations on the General Meeting, which is supplemented with the corresponding provisions of the Corporate Enterprises Act.
+The amendment of the Articles of Association is regulated in article 6.2 of the Articles of Association and in article 12 of the Regulations on the General Meeting

-The shareholders constituted in a duly convened General Meeting, shall generally decide by simple majority vote on the matters which fall to the terms of reference of the meeting.
+The shareholders constituted in a duly convened General Meeting of Shareholders, shall generally decide by simple majority vote on the matters which fall to the terms of reference of the Meeting.
 In such case an agreement shall be deemed adopted when it obtains more votes in favour than against of the share capital either present or represented.

-All shareholders, including dissidents and those that have not taken part in the meeting, are subject to the resolutions of the General Meeting.
+All shareholders, including dissidents and those that have not taken part in the meeting, are subject to the resolutions of the General Meeting of Shareholders.

-In order for the ordinary or extraordinary General Meeting to validly agree the issue of bonds, the increase or reduction of share capital, the removal or limitation of the preferential subscription right for new shares or convertible bonds, as well as the transformation, merger, spin-off or global assignment of assets and liabilities, the transfer of the company's registered office abroad and, in general, any modification to the Articles of Association, will require, at the first call to meeting, the attendance of shareholders, either present or represented, that hold at least fifty percent (50%) of the subscribed share capital with voting rights.
-In the second call to meeting, it will be sufficient for twenty-five percent (25%) of the share capital to be present.
+In order for the ordinary or extraordinary General Meeting of Shareholders to validly agree the issue of bonds, the increase or reduction of share capital, the removal or limitation of the preferential subscription right for new shares or convertible bonds, as well as the transformation, merger, spin-off or global assignment of assets and liabilities, the transfer of the company's registered office abroad and, in general, any modification to the Articles of Association, will require, at the first call to meeting, the attendance of shareholders, either present or represented, that hold at least fifty percent (50%) of the subscribed share capital with voting rights.
+In the second call to meeting, it will be sufficient for twenty-five (25%) of the share capital to be present.

-The modification of the Articles of Association must be agreed by the General Meeting and requires the concurrence of the following requisites:
+The modification of the Articles of Association must be agreed by the General Meeting of Shareholders and requires the concurrence of the following requisites: